cradlepoint/sdk-samples/README.md

-# Router SDK/App sample Design Tools.
+# Router SDK Design Tools and sample applications.
 ----------
 This directory contains the Router SDK tools and sample applications.
 Below is a desciption of each.
 The Router Applications Development Guide is the best document to read first.